eldarsadykov/pug-element-wrapping/README.md

 - Wrap text in Pug elements by running "Wrap in Pug Element" command from Command Pallette.
 - Detects current indentation rules for your active editor.
+- Creates pipe symbols for parent elements when necessary to maintain correct HTML wrapping.